 Creation of an area plan document that will form the basis for new zoning and public investments to guide future growth in a manner that is consistent with the community's vision.

-As the first phase of this process, we have launched a Question Campaign to learn about the issues that are important to you.
+As the first phase of this process, we launched a Question Campaign to learn about the issues that are important to you.
 Your questions will help us to shape this initiative.
-Your input will form the basis for the questions that we will try to solve together through the planning process.
+Your continued input will form the basis for the questions that we will try to solve together through the planning process.

 On Wednesday, March 8th we kicked off PLAN: Glover's Corner with an Open House.
 We shared information about the PLAN Initiative's goals and objectives, and profiles of the Study Area's geography, households, businesses and mobility infrastructure, as well as history of the area.
 We asked participants to share with us where they live, work and visit; what they would like to preserve, enhance, and grow in the Study Area; and what questions they have that will help shape the planning study.
 The content presented at the Open House can be found in PDF format in the Documents section at the bottom of this page.
 More than 180 residents, business owners, stakeholders and visitors shared their questions and ideas, and spoke to the City staff present at the event.